-Covered policies are those policies issued by authorized insurers (not reinsurers), including Citizens Property Insurance Corporation (Citizens), which provide wind or hurricane coverage for residential structures located in the State of Florida, including appurtenant structures, the contents of residential structures, and additional living expense (fair rental value, loss of rent or rental income, and business interruption coverage are not covered by the FHCF).
-This includes commercial-residential, residential, mobile home, tenants, condominium unit owners, and other contents policies and endorsements.
+Covered policies are those policies issued by authorized insurers (not reinsurers), including Citizens Property Insurance Corporation (Citizens), which provide wind or hurricane coverage for residential structures located in the State of Florida, including appurtenant structures, the contents of residential structures, and additional living expense.
+This includes commercial-residential, residential, mobile home, tenants, condominium unit owners, and most other contents policies and endorsements.

 Covered policies include policies covering the peril of wind removed from Citizens by an authorized insurer under the terms and conditions of an executed assumption agreement that has been approved by the Office of Insurance Regulation.
-Note that although a company may have exposure to other types of catastrophic losses (e.g., hail, tornado, flood, etc.) in Florida, only hurricane losses are eligible for FHCF reimbursement.